 Queensland Health's Primary School Health Nurse Readiness Program- Vision Screening

 Smart Choices is all about offering healthy food and drink choices to students in Queensland state schools, and applies to all situations where food and drinks are supplied in the school environment.

 The Department of Health funds the School Based Youth Health Nurse (SBYHN) program, which operates in state secondary schools across Queensland, including Schools of Distance Education.
 The program, which focuses on whole of school preventative health and health promotion, is coordinated locally through the Hospital and Health Services .

-The Department of Education and Training provides a nursing service to state schools to support reasonable adjustments for students with specialised health needs to attend and engage in education.
+The Department of Education provides a nursing service to state schools to support reasonable adjustments for students with specialised health needs to attend and engage in education.
 Nursing services may include support with risk assessment, development of individual (daily routine) and/or emergency school health plans, provision of training in managing student health needs and performing health procedures, supervision and ongoing support (including refresher training) as required.

 The department's focus on creating opportunities for every learner to be successful is supported through the provision of a comprehensive guidance and counselling service provided directly to students and their families in all primary, secondary and special schools and other departmental facilities across the state by guidance officers.

 Chaplaincy/student welfare services are optional and provide students and staff with social, emotional and spiritual support, provide an additional adult role model in the school and enhance engagement with the broader community including parents.

 The Chaplaincy and student welfare services policy statement and supporting documents provide assistance for schools implementing a chaplaincy/student welfare service (paid or voluntary).